 How to move past painful experiences and create positive momentum

-When you acknowledge the pain and problems, identify the right solution to remove such feelings and experiences that happened in the past and take tactical steps to replace the “bad with the good,” you can then move toward your desired positive results with absolute laser-like focus.
-Learn how to deal with tragedy to help you move past pain in a positive way.
+When you acknowledge pain and problems, identify the right solution to remove such feelings and experiences that happened in the past and take tactical steps to replace the “bad with the good,” you can then move toward your desired positive results with absolute laser-like focus.
+Don’t let the past stand in the way of your personal growth.
+Instead, learn how to deal with tragedy to help you move past pain in a positive way.
 Read about post-traumatic growth here.

 By learning about the human need for significance, you can better interpret your own actions and use this desire to help you work toward your goals.
-Read about significance here.
+As one of the six human needs, significance plays a big part in your overall feeling of fulfillment, and how you achieve it has a surprising role in obtaining your goals.
+Read more about significance here.

 Where do you go from failure?
 The most successful people in the world have recorded massive failures, and for many of them, failure was the greatest influence in their ascent to greatness.
 Listen to Siri Lindley, a world-renowned Olympic athlete, Ironman coach and former 2-time ITU Triathlon World Champion, tell Tony Robbins her story.